Parv-Upadhyay/Text-to-Image-Generator/README.md

-This Python script utilizes the diffusers library by Hugging Face to generate high-resolution (1000x1000) images from text prompts using the Stable Diffusion 2.1 model.
+😎This Python script utilizes the diffusers library by Hugging Face to generate high-resolution (1000x1000) images from text prompts using the Stable Diffusion 2.1 model.
 It incorporates the DPMSolverMultistepScheduler for improved sampling performance and quality.
 The image is rendered using matplotlib.

 Key Features: